Zilvaro/my-digitalz/README.md

 Info/blog section is to provide user with extra information or instructions before asking to take an action.
 It preferably has rigid structure:

-- header line that separates from the logo and nav, and indicates what is this page (including 'breadcrumbs' where relevant)
+- header line that separates an article from the logo and nav, and indicates what is this page (including 'breadcrumbs' where relevant)
 - photo, reflecting the purpose or content of the text
 - heading h1 text
 - summary text, that acts as a teaser to read more